 Julia spent her junior year in high school on a Rotary Exchange Program in Taiwan, and graduated in 2003 from Miss Hall's School.

-She has earned a Master's degree in Statistics from the University of
+She has earned both a Master's degree in Statistics (2015) and a PhD in Linguistics (2017) from the University of

 Arizona in Tucson.